Data Expedition, Inc. ®

 Verify User Paths

-Check that end-users are actually running the same version as you.
+On multiuser systems, check that end-users are actually running the same version as you.
 By default, unix clients are installed into /usr/local/bin.
 But if a user does not have that component in their path or if they have installed binaries in other locations, then they may end up running an outdated version.
+Search the hard-drive for out-dated copies.

 Review Setup Instructions